dmartzol/poly/README.md

 # Poly

-Go CLI application to optimize the shape of a fixed number of polygons to minimize the difference to a target image using a generative algorithm.
+Go CLI application to optimize the shape of a fixed number of polygons to minimize the difference to a target image using a generative algorithm just for fun.

 Project highly inspired in the work of [Michael Fogleman](https://github.com/fogleman/primitive) and [Roger Johansson](https://rogerjohansson.blog/2008/12/07/genetic-programming-evolution-of-mona-lisa/) but using a different approach and getting different results.